-Jamilla is an NIHR Clinical Lecturer in Palliative Medicine at the Wolfson Palliative Care Research Centre.
+Jamilla is an Honorary Senior Lecturer in the Wolfson Palliative Care Research Centre and Consultant in Palliative Medicine at Bradford Teaching Hospitals NHS Trust.

 Research interests include: